 If you are unhappy with our service

 We have established internal procedures for investigating any complaint made against us.
 We always aim to treat our customers fairly.
-If you have a complaint about the service you received you should contact our Compliance Officer by telephone or in writing (email or post).
+If you have a complaint about the service you received you should contact our Managing Director by telephone or in writing (email or post).